Keberson/Warships/README.md

 # Warships
-Educational project Warships for the development and use of knowledge on the course of OOP students of the Bauman Moscow State Technical University of the RC6 department.
+Educational project Warships for the development and use of knowledge on the course of OOP students of the Bauman Moscow State Technical University of the CAD Systems Department.
+The project was divided into several components, which were subsequently divided among the developers of the project.The project consists of 2 modules, each of which is divided into several submodules:
++ The graphical component (Interface) and AI were assigned to the student Mandzhiev.
++ The parser and the logical component (parser, game logic) were assigned to the student Kuzov.

 ## About the game "Sea Battle"